About Me

 I am a first-year M.S. student in Computer Science at UC San Diego, advised by Prof. Hao Zhang, and I hold a B.S. from ShanghaiTech University advised by Prof. Kewei Tu.
 My research lies at the intersection of Natural Language Processing and Machine Learning Systems.
 I am particularly passionate about designing efficient architectures for Long-Context Modeling and exploring the frontiers of World Models to bridge system efficiency with model capability.

 Currently, I focus on scalable training and inference for generative models.
 I am the lead author of FlashMHF, where I proposed a novel Multi-Head FFN architecture backed by IO-aware Triton/CUDA kernels.
-Additionally, as a core contributor to FastVideo in Hao AI Lab, I am working on new model aggregation and optimized kernel implementations to accelerate video generation systems.
+As a core contributor to FastVideo in Hao AI Lab, I am training action-conditioned video generation models on distributed multi-node clusters and contributed to Dreamverse, achieving real-time 1080p video generation.
+Previously at Alibaba Ant Group, I integrated Hierarchical Sparse Attention into the SGLang inference framework and built custom Flash GPU kernels in ThunderKittens/CUDA/Triton.

 Looking ahead, I aim to extend my work on FlashMHF to broader LLM backbones and delve deeper into World Models within the FastVideo framework.
 I am also actively exploring retrieval-based methods and Continual Learning to solve the challenges of long-context understanding in foundation models.